OpenLiberty/liberty-tools-intellij/docs/LSP4IJ-Integration.md

 If you want to use the version of lsp4ij specified in the build.gradle file, there's no need to check the box labeled Use lsp4ij locally.
 However, if you want to check out a different tag, merge commit SHA, or specific branch of lsp4ij, you can check the box and specify the branch in the provided field.
 Additionally, you can specify the tag or branch of liberty-tools-intellij to be used.

-For example, if you want to trigger the Build Workflow using the `main` branch of the Liberty Tools IntelliJ repository and version `0.5.0` of `lsp4ij`, while also using the `main` branch of LTI, you would configure it as follows:
+For example, if you want to trigger the Build Workflow from the `main` branch of the LTI repository and build against version `0.5.0` of LSP4IJ and the `main` branch of LTI, you would configure it as follows:

 <img alt="Example" height="300" src="images/example-manually-trigger.png" width="300" style="display: block; margin: 0 auto;"/>